pdp10/atg13.mitophagy/README.txt

 - 7_time_courses_w_adjust_green_ch/:
 Adjust the time courses so that there is no signal decline over time.
 This was not background signal.

+- 8_delay_analysis/:
+Extract delay times considering the highest (peaks) and lowest values of the mean of the oscillations.

+- 9_time_courses_data_for_copasi/:
+Generate the data sets for parameter estimation using Copasi.

 - movies_orthogonal_atg13_circle.csv:
 File containing the list of selected movies showing an accurate circle.